SAUCE, SUGAR WAX AND CRASHING WITH ETHANOL EXTRACTION

 ibc@ichibancrafter.com

-For a little while now I’ve been working on constructing an ethanol extraction process to craft something similar to the High-Terpene-Full-Spectrum-Extracts (HTFSE), High-Cannabinoid-Full-Spectrum-Extracts (HCFSE), Sauce, Sugar and such that would rival the appeal of other high-terpene collection efficient extraction methods.
-The good news is, when it works it’s easily the best Ethanol Hash Oil (EHO) product I’ve ever made.
-The bad news is, it’s frustratingly unreliable.
+For a little while now, I’ve been working on constructing an ethanol extraction process to craft something similar to the High-Terpene-Full-Spectrum-Extracts (HTFSE), High-Cannabinoid-Full-Spectrum-Extracts (HCFSE), Sauce, Sugar and such that would rival the appeal of other high-terpene collection efficient extraction methods.
+The good news is that it’s easily the best Ethanol Hash Oil (EHO) product I’ve ever made when it works.
+The bad news is it’s frustratingly unreliable.

-Working with ethanol extraction at cold temps to make EHO has some very strong advantages like being very clean, extraordinarily smooth and high potency.
-The often heard complaint though is that ethanol extraction appears to have a lesser aromatic terpene profile.
-While the actual overall terpene content isn’t vastly different compared to other forms of extraction the lighter aroma gives that impression.
-I’ve always been of the opinion that the advantages of ethanol extraction far outweigh that single minor disadvantage, but now that disadvantage is gone and these extractions are the next level for EHO.
+Working with ethanol extraction at cold temps to make EHO has some powerful advantages, like being very clean, extraordinarily smooth, and high potency.
+The often-heard complaint is that ethanol extraction appears to have a lesser aromatic terpene profile.
+While the actual terpene content isn’t vastly different from other extraction forms, the lighter aroma gives that impression.
+I’ve always thought that ethanol extraction’s advantages far outweigh that minor disadvantage, but now that disadvantage is gone, and these extractions are the next level for EHO.

-I began by working with “jar tech” protocols that are well established post-process extraction methods used in hydrocarbon extraction and rosin.
-The term “jar tech” refers to using a jar as a vessel to achieve an end goal.
-In this post I concentrate on crashing cannabinoids into a crystalline lower layer formation with a terpene rich fractioned layer above.
-Each of the two layers have both cannabinoids and terpenes but the weighting of each differs greatly.
-The upper terpene layer is heavy in terps with 40%-60% cannabinoids and the lower crystalline layer is around 90%+ cannabinoids.
+I began by working with “jar tech” protocols, which are well-established post-process extraction methods used in hydrocarbon extraction and rosin.
+“Jar tech” refers to using a jar as a vessel to achieve an end goal.
+In this post, I concentrate on crashing cannabinoids into a crystalline lower layer formation with a terpene-rich fractioned layer above.
+Each of the two layers has both cannabinoids and terpenes, but the weighting of each differs significantly.
+The upper terpene layer is heavy in terps with 40%-60% cannabinoids, and the lower crystalline layer is around 90%+ cannabinoids.

-Jar tech with hydrocarbon extraction provides a great environment for easy supersaturation due to the solvents used and the cool kids can easily make large crystalline rock-candy shaped “diamonds.”
-Unfortunately, ethanol makes this much more difficult and without resorting to hexane or pentane washes so I’ve somewhat resigned myself into accepting not being able to compete with the vanity level of glorious big and chunky diamonds, but being happy with the same cannabinoid content (or more) and amazing terpene component I would argue is very competitive in the banger.
+Jar tech with hydrocarbon extraction provides an excellent environment for easy supersaturation due to the solvents used, and the cool kids can easily make sizeable crystalline rock-candy-shaped “diamonds.”
+Unfortunately, ethanol makes this much more complex and without resorting to hexane or pentane washes, so I’ve somewhat resigned myself to accepting not being able to compete with the vanity level of glorious big and chunky diamonds but being happy with the same cannabinoid content (or more) and amazing terpene component I would argue is very competitive in the banger.

-Writing a reliable SOP for this process using only at home safe tools has been problematic because the outcomes have been unpredictable and frustrating.
-What I’m sharing here are the approaches I used, what I learned, and the results achieved.
-Some attempts were more successful than others but all provided some insight into the process.
-It’s my expectation that people will find things that I missed that will improve the process, I welcome that information and I would very much appreciate any input being shared in the comments section.
+Writing a reliable SOP for this process using only at-home safe tools has been problematic because the outcomes have been unpredictable and frustrating.
+I’m sharing the approaches I used, what I learned, and the results I achieved.
+Some attempts were more successful than others, but all provided some insight into the process.
+I expect that people will find things I missed that will improve the process; I welcome that information and would very much appreciate any input being shared in the comments section.

 MATERIAL

-For processing with ethanol the flower can be left whole and intact for the least risk of picking up chlorophyll, but the consequence of doing so when working with low temps is a very low yield.
+For processing with ethanol, the flower can be left whole and intact for the least risk of picking up chlorophyll, but the consequence of doing so when working with low temps is a meager yield.
 To achieve a more attractive yield, prepare the cannabis by breaking up the flower by hand, causing the least amount of damage possible that will allow ethanol to access and flow freely over all material surfaces.

 PRIMARY EXTRACTION

-To make the cleanest extraction dry ice was used to cool the cannabis and 190-proof food-grade ethanol separately to at least -50°F overnight.
-Once at temp the cannabis and ethanol were combined to soak for 1-hour with agitation every 15-minutes.
-At these low temps, with great material in good shape, the soak could have been extended quite a bit but I wanted to play it safe.
-After soaking, the contents were strained with a 40-micron nylon mesh sheet, then filtered twice with a Buchner funnel using a 25-micron first and finished off with a 3-micron filter paper.
+To make the cleanest extraction, dry ice was used to cool the cannabis and 190-proof food-grade ethanol separately to at least -50°F overnight.
+Once at temp, the cannabis and ethanol were combined to soak for 1 hour with agitation every 15 minutes.
+The soak could have been extended quite a bit at these low temps, with great material in good shape, but I wanted to play it safe.
+After soaking, the contents were strained with a 40-micron nylon mesh sheet, filtered twice with a Buchner funnel using a 25-micron first, and finished with a 3-micron filter paper.

 ETHANOL RECOVERY